Skip to main content

 A Celestia bridge node has the following properties:

-1. Import and process “raw” headers & blocks from a trusted Core process (meaning a trusted RPC connection to a celestia-core node) in the Consensus network.
-Bridge Nodes can run this Core process internally (embedded) or simply connect to a remote endpoint.
-Bridge Nodes also have the option of being an active validator in the Consensus network.
+1. Import and process “raw” headers & blocks from a trusted core process (meaning a trusted RPC connection to a celestia-core node) in the Consensus network.
+Bridge nodes can run this core process internally (embedded) or simply connect to a remote endpoint.
+Bridge nodes also have the option of being an active validator in the consensus network.

 2. Validate and erasure code the “raw” blocks

-3. Supply block shares with data availability headers to Light Nodes in the DA network.
+3. Supply block shares with data availability headers to light nodes in the DA network.

 bridge-node-diagram

-From an implementation perspective, Bridge Nodes run two separate processes:
+From an implementation perspective, Bridge nodes run two separate processes:

 1. celestia-app with celestia-core (see repo)